denise06/assignment1_maps/Readme.md

 The website plans to have the following features.

 _Basic_
-- display the map
+- Display the map
-- limit carpark rates markets to Singapore Attractions, Hotels, Orchard Road vicinity
+- Limit carpark rates markets to Singapore Attractions, Hotels, Orchard Road vicinity
-- display the various carparks availability status for different vehicle types
+- Display the various carparks availability status for different vehicle types
-- display carpark rates as overlay over the carpark availability
+- Display carpark rates as overlay over the carpark availability
-- clear all overlay display with a click
+- Clear all overlay display with a click

-_Intermediate (comming soon...)_
+_Intermediate (coming soon...)_
-- filter the carpark availability based on vehicle type
+- Filter the carpark availability based on vehicle type
-- allow user to input the destination so that he can plan ahead for his journey
+- Allow user to input the destination so that he can plan ahead for his journey
-- allow user to chose the desired carpark to go to & plot the route to the carpark chosen
+- Allow user to chose the desired carpark to go to & plot the route to the carpark chosen

 _Advance (current version will not have any development for this level)_
-- allow user to store the favorite carpark as part of their database
+- Allow user to store the favorite carpark as part of their database
-- get the current location of the user
+- Get the current location of the user

 ## Demo